Epidemic Spreading with External Agents: Proofs: Upper Bounds for Specific Policies

+Note that the above inequalities are pointwise, i.e., they hold for every sample-path.
 The term in brackets is simply the maximum of the infection spread times across all stage-$k$ edges of all the trees $W_i$ within $G$.
-Hence, it is stochastically bounded above by the maximum of $n$ i.i.d Exponential($1$) random variables (say $Z_1,\ldots,Z_n$), using which we can write
+Hence, it is stochastically bounded above by the maximum of $n$ i.i.d Exponential($1$) random variables (say $Z_1,\ldots,Z_n$), using which we can write:

 Again, using the union bound to estimate the tail probability of $T_2$, we have, for any $\kappa > 0$,